ChadFarrow/RSS-music-site-template/README.md

      ]
      ```
    - Commit the changes

+   **Note:** The system automatically processes and updates `feeds.json` with metadata (id, type, title, status, priority, etc.) that the site needs.
+After processing:
+   - **Your original URLs are preserved** in the `originalUrl` field of each feed object
+   - **Publisher feeds automatically discover album feeds**: When you add a publisher feed, the system finds and adds all album feeds from that publisher
+   - **Identifying your feeds**:
+     - Manually added feeds have `"source": "manual"` and your original URL in the `originalUrl` field
+     - Auto-discovered feeds have `"source": "recursive"` and show the publisher feed they came from in the `discoveredFrom` field
+   - The file structure changes from a simple array to an object with a `feeds` array containing all the processed metadata

 2. **Add your visual assets (background, logo, icons):**
    - Go to your GitHub repository